jeemin97world/OpenSW_TEAM9_tindroid/README.md

 The `contacts.vcf` contains a list of contacts which can be used for testing.
 Push it to your emulator using

   `adb push contacts.vcf /sdcard/contacts.vcf`

-## Translations

-Pull requests with translations are welcome.
-See [Russian translation](app/src/main/res/values-ru/strings.xml) as an example.

 ## Screenshots
 <img src="android-contacts-1.png" alt="App screenshot - contacts" width="270" /> <img src="android-chat-1.png" alt="App screenshot - chat" width="270" /> <img src="android-topic-info-1.png" alt="App screenshot - chat settings" width="270" />